cul/ldpd-devlib/README.md

 Stealth jekyll replacement of devlib wordpress site, with liquified wp theme + functionality.
 Includes: author boxes, post loops, tagging, categories, and Lunr search.

+`master` branch is for deploying to [s3](https://developinglibrarian.library.columbia.edu) and `gh-pages` branch deploys to the test instance hosted with [github pages](https://cul.github.io/ldpd-devlib/).

+(The only differences between these branches are that: `master` includes the production url and no baseurl, and `gh-pages` includes no url and the baseurl `/ldpd-devlib/` for deploying from `_config.yml` and testing from `.travis.yml`.)